hefani/AI/Supervised Learning/classification/gda/README.md

-# Softmax Regression Projects
-This repository showcases two applications of softmax (multinomial logistic) regression using gradient descent:
-- Personality Type Classification: Predicts if a person is an Introvert, Extrovert, or Ambivert based on psychological features.
-- Raisin Classification: Classifies raisin types (Kecimen or Besni) using geometrical features.
+# Gaussian Discriminant Analysis (GDA) Classifier for Personality Prediction
+This repository contains an implementation of Gaussian Discriminant Analysis (GDA) from scratch in Python for multi-class classification.
+The model is applied on a synthetic personality dataset with features representing various personality traits to predict personality types.

 ---

 # Overview

-- This repository showcases two machine learning models built using Softmax Regression
+- This repository implements Gaussian Discriminant Analysis (GDA), a generative machine learning model for multi-class classification.
-- Softmax Regression is a supervised learning algorithm used for multiclass classification
-- It extends logistic regression to handle multiple classes by predicting a probability distribution over all possible classes
-- The algorithm learns separate weight vectors for each class and applies the softmax function to map the output to a probability simplex
+- GDA models the conditional distribution of features for each class as a multivariate Gaussian with a shared covariance matrix.
+- The model estimates class-wise means, a shared covariance matrix, and class priors during training.
+- Classification is done by evaluating posterior probabilities derived from the Gaussian likelihood and class priors.
-- It is trained using cross-entropy loss and gradient descent, making it ideal for problems like sentiment analysis, personality classification where the output isn’t just binary
+- GDA is particularly effective when the class-conditional feature distributions approximately follow Gaussian distributions and shares covariance structure, making it suitable for problems like personality type prediction with continuous trait features.

 ---

 # DataSet

-Raisin_Dataset.csv: Contains features like:
-- Eccentricity
-- MajorAxisLength
-- ...and more

-The target variable is Raisin Class (binary: "Besni" = 0, "Kecimen" = 1)

 personality_synthetic_dataset.csv: Contains features like:
 - Social energy